stcarrez/swagger-ada/README.md

 [![License](http://img.shields.io/badge/license-APACHE2-blue.svg)](LICENSE)
 ![Commits](https://img.shields.io/github/commits-since/stcarrez/swagger-awa/swagger-ada-1.0.0.svg)

-[Swagger Codegen](https://github.com/swagger-api/swagger-codegen) is a code generator that supports generation of API client libraries, server stubs and documentation automatically given an [OpenAPI Spec](https://github.com/OAI/OpenAPI-Specification).
+[OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) is a code generator that supports generation of API client libraries, server stubs and documentation automatically given an [OpenAPI Spec](https://github.com/OAI/OpenAPI-Specification).

-The Ada client support has been integrated in [Swagger Codegen](https://github.com/swagger-api/swagger-codegen).
+The Ada client support has been integrated in [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator).

 The Swagger Ada library is a small support library for the Ada code generator provided by Swagger Codegen.
 The library provides support to serialize the data,